TRIMLEY ST MARTIN POLICIES & SAFEGUARDING INFORMATION

 These principles are:

 At Trimley St Martin Primary School we work to achieve an atmosphere in which every one cares for each other.
-It is important that every child in school feels secure and cared for, in surroundings that are calm and ordered, so that effective teaching and learning can take place.
+It is important that every child in school feels secure and cared for, in surroundings that are calm and offer a thriving environment, so that high quality learning can take place.

 Bullying is wrong and damages individual children.
 As a school we do all we can to prevent it, by developing a school ethos in which bullying is regarded as unacceptable.
 We define bullying as follows: Bullying can be physical or verbal.
 It can also be indirect, involving gossip and exclusion from groups.
 It is more than a single incident and it is directed deliberately and frequently against a particular child or several children who are made to feel excluded, distressed and afraid.